ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/MSD_panels_1_2_3_explant_sup_analysis.md

 If a sample had one rep that was below detection and another that was in range, I used the remaining "in range" rep as the "average" for that sample.

+Note we did not have supernatents for:

+Donor 323 for SD90, all time points

+Donor 326 for SD90 and 186, 3hr and 8hr

 ![](MSD_panels_1_2_3_explant_sup_analysis_files/figure-markdown_github/scatter%20plots%20of%20mocksubtracted-1.png)

-This is just donors 317,318,323 and 324, which were interesting in the microarray
+This is just donors 317,318,323 and 324, which were interesting in the microarray.

 ![](MSD_panels_1_2_3_explant_sup_analysis_files/figure-markdown_github/subset%20scatter%20plots-1.png)

 Note that in these heat maps, the maximum intensity is a fold change of 1 or -1.
 Any values that were above 1 were set to 1 and any below -1 were set to -1.

+Also note we were missing supernatents for:

+Donor 323 for SD90, all time points

+Donor 326 for SD90 and 186, 3hr and 8hr

 ![](MSD_panels_1_2_3_explant_sup_analysis_files/figure-markdown_github/logFC%20heatmap-1.png)